Self-love and self-care are inextricably linked to personal and political power

 2 — I accept and love all of me, especially the parts I usually reject.
 I am valuable just as I am.

-3 — I will spend part of this New Year adoring and addressing the needs of my own body and spirit.
+3 — I will spend part of my day adoring and addressing the needs of my own body and spirit.

 4 — I will learn, know, and pay exquisite attention to my own edges.
 When I feel anxiety, when I feel anger coming on, when I feel fatigue coming on, I will stop, and not go over the edge (the ultimate in self-care).